seyiadel/seyiadel/README.md

--  :telescope:<h4>Hi, I’m Seyi Adeleye, a backend sofware developer with delighted interest on how systems runs, making use of an interesting language(Python) and frameworks(fastAPI and Django) to write and launch ideas into products.</h4>
+-  :telescope:<h4>Hi, I’m Seyi Adeleye, a backend sofware developer with delighted interest on how systems works, making use of an interesting language(Python) and frameworks(fastAPI and Django) to write and launch ideas into products.</h4>
 - <h4>👀Interested in</h4>